This Week in WordPress: Features as Plugins a Mess, and ThemeForest Unrest

 WP RSS Aggregator and WP-Drudge are the perfect combo, according to WP Mayor.

-If you’re a WooThemes users, have you heard of these eight features?
+If you’re a WooThemes user, have you heard of these eight features?

 Pretty Fly (For a Straight-Forward Guide)